Torrance, California: Rail

-Torrance is served by BNSF and Union Pacific.

-BNSF operates on the former Atchison, Topeka & Santa Fe Railway Harbor Subdivision line originally built in the 1920s.
-AT&SF was merged with Burlington Northern in 1996 to form BNSF.

 Union Pacific currently operates what is left of the Pacific Electric's San Pedro via Gardena Line and Torrance Loop Line both built in 1911 (passenger service was provided until 1940, afterwards only the Torrance shop train was operated for employees).
 The Pacific Electric Torrance Shops were completed in 1918 and closed in 1955 two years after all passenger service was taken over by Los Angeles Metropolitan Transit Authority.
 Freight operations were taken over by PE's parent company, Southern Pacific, in 1965.
 SP was merged into UP in 1996.

-LA Metro Rail plans to complete the C Line Extension to Torrance from Redondo Beach sometime between 2030 and 2033, though there are plans to speed this up as part of the Twenty-eight by '28 initiative so it can be done by the 2028 Olympics.
+The Los Angeles County Metropolitan Transportation Authority (LA Metro) plans to complete the C Line Extension of their Metro Rail system from Redondo Beach sometime between 2030 and 2033, though there are plans to accelerate the project as part of the Twenty-eight by '28 initiative so it can be done by the 2028 Olympics.

+Freight to Torrance is served by BNSF and Union Pacific.
+BNSF operates on the former Atchison, Topeka & Santa Fe Railway Harbor Subdivision line originally built in the 1920s.
+AT&SF was merged with Burlington Northern in 1996 to form BNSF.

+Proposed metro expansion

+There have been proposals to expand the LA Metro to Torrance, but these proposals have faced opposition by Torrance politicians.
+In 2023, members of the Torrance City Council, Aurelio Mattucci and Jon Kaji, sought to block the expansion, arguing that the Metro would bring crime and homelessness to Torrance.